bcosentino/urbanCausalInference/README.md

 This reposotory contains data and code for the following manuscript:

 Borden, J.B., J.P.
 Gibbs, J.P.
 Vanek, and B.J.
 Cosentino.
-Ecological and evolutionary impacts of urbanization: applying a causal modeling framework.
+Beyond urbanization metrics: Using graphical causal models to investigate mechanisms in urban ecology and evolution

 The following files are included:

-#### fullModel.R
+#### measuredVariables.R

-R Code to fit full model including urbanization submodel and squirrel abundance submodel.
+R Code to estimate direct effects among measured variables based on the DAG in Fig. 3A.

-#### predators.csv
+#### measuredVariables.RData

-Predator detection histories used to quantify predator activity index.
+Measured environmental variables and predator activity data at each site.

-#### siteCovariates.csv
+#### squirrleModels.R

-Environmental covariates used to fit urbanization submodel.
+R code used to estimate direct effects, total effects, and univariate models of proportion melanic squirrels at each site.

 #### squirrelObservations.RData

-Squirrel detections, squirrel count data, and temperature data used to fit abundance submodel.
+Squirrel detections, squirrel count data, and temperature data used to fit models proportion melanic squirrels at each site.

-#### urbanCovariates.RData

-Environmental covariates saved from urbanSubmodel.R for fullModel.R

-#### urbanSubmodel.R

-R code used to fit urbanization submodel.